Leon-Ehaus/CodeSample/README.md

 # CodeSample
-Samples of my previously writen code
+Samples of my previously writen code.
+For context of the samples read the corresponding contextdescription.md.